solana-foundation/solana-improvement-documents/proposals/0094-deprecate-executable-update.md

 - program accounts hash after deployment.
 Since this change is guarded by a feature, program accounts hash change won't break consensus.
-- any dapps that depend on `is_executable` to be true on the serialized instruction accounts.
+- any dapps that depend on `solana_program::account_info::AccountInfo.executable` to be true on the serialized instruction accounts.
 Existing program deployed on chain will work fine.
 However, if the program is redeployed, it may be broken.
-Before redeployment, dapps developer will need to check and update the program if it depends on `is_executable`.
+Before redeployment, dapps developer will need to check and update the program if it depends on `solana_program::account_info::AccountInfo.executable`.

 ## Security Considerations